Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D50
+I started working with [exercism.io](https://exercism.io/) today.
+I don't feel particularly confident in either Ruby or JavaScript at the moment, and as we actually do very little language practice at Makers, I thought I'd use this for morning practice.
+I found it pretty difficult to set up the CLI and then submit a basic "Hello Worl" solution so it doesn't bode well for my ongoing language development.

+### R2D49
+Great pairing session today using the ping pong method.
+Where we each set a test for the other to pass and rotate.
+We started on the javascript thermostat challenge which will hopefully develop a GUI before the week is up.
+Getting used to a new testing framework (Jasmine) while getting used to the intricacies of JS is interesting...

 ### R2D48
 Taking the learning of new languages to an all-new level today.
 Rattling off the codewars FizzBuzz kata in JavaScript, Coffeescript and Python.
 The latter two are much, much more appealing than JS!
+Attempting the same challenge in Haskell sent me into a tailspin and I decided life was too short or at least my bootcamp experience wasn't long enough to support this learning curve....

 ### R2D47 - Monday Week 5 @ Makers
 It's the start of javascript week and I am nervous.
 Feels like we are starting from scratch again.
 So far it hasn't actually proved to be too bad although addition is odd in JS and I cannot be doing with brackets and semi-colons! (){};